AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: entity-browser.png

 The :guilabel:`Entity` browser displays static information about any source entity.
-What's displayed for each entity depends on the type of the entity, but are normally other entities.
+What is displayed for each entity depends on the type of the entity, but are normally other entities.
 For example:

 * :samp:`Ada record / C struct`